 **There is evidence that 'young' donors (under 35) are at greater risk of developing nephrolithiasis (kidney stones), hypertension (high blood pressure) and Type II diabetes.
 (72)**

 The left adrenal gland's vein drains into the left kidney and then into the inferior vana cava.
-When the left kidney is removed, this vein is severed, which can leave the gland functionally impaired (218)*.
+When the left kidney is removed, this vein is severed, which can cut off the blood supply and leave the gland functionally impaired (218)*.
 Most internists or primary care physicians would not know to look for the symptoms of Addison's in living kidney donors so the disorder could go undetected for quite some time. (see topic #6752)*

 Symptoms include but are not limited to:

 - weight loss/loss of appetite